Constellation-Labs/documentation-hub/validate/automated/quickInstall/nodectl-qi-install-complete.md

  Please report this nodeid to administrative staff to gain access to the network via the access list permissions.<br />
 </MacWindow>

-Details about our Node will be presented for us to write down in our [notes](/validate/resources/nodectl-notes).
+Details about our node will be presented for us to write down in our [notes](/validate/resources/nodectl-notes).

 <MacWindow>
  HyperGraph/metagraph .......................... hypergraph<br />